Migrating from Prisma

 UniqueConstraintError/ForeignKeyError/NotNullViolationError/CheckConstraintErrorall carrycode(TURBINE_E008–E011) andcause.findUniqueOrThrowthrowsNotFoundError(TURBINE_E001) with thewhereattached.DeadlockError/SerializationFailureErrorhavereadonly isRetryable = true as const. - Driver-agnostic edge support.
 Pass any pg-compatible pool to

-turbineHttp(pool, schema)and the same API runs on Neon, Vercel, Cloudflare Hyperdrive, Supabase.
+turbineHttp(pool, SCHEMA)and the same API runs on Neon, Vercel, Cloudflare Hyperdrive, Supabase.
 No extra adapter package. - Single runtime dependency.

 pgonly.
 No engine binary, no WASM, no@prisma/client. - Postgres only.
 Intentional — depth over breadth enables the edge and Studio stories.
-See the roadmap for planned dialects.

 Migration checklist